Please click here to view our full list of Members and Trustees.

-We have an amazingly supportive Governing Body with a vast range of skills and knowledge.
+At Ghost Hill Infant School & Nursery, we have an amazingly supportive Governing Body with a vast range of skills and knowledge.
 The governors take a keen interest in all aspects of school life.
 They monitor the curriculum and budget and take an active part in the life of the school.
 They work closely with parents, children and staff and are a crucial part of the Ghost Hill team.
-Robert Moore is our chair of governors and he and any of the school governors can be contacted through the office.

 I am a Director of Taverham Vets, which I started in 1994.
 I was born in Taverham and apart from my undergraduate days and my first 2 years in practice I have lived or worked in Taverham all my adult life.
 I am married with one son, two stepdaughters, 4 dogs and 3 cats.
 My interests include dog training (particularly gundogs), gardening and oenology.
 I have been a Governor at Ghost Hill for over a decade.

-I have been a Community Governor since 2010 and am currently Vice Chair of Governors and SEN Governor.
+I have been a Community Governor since 2010 and I am the SEN and LAC Governor.
 My association with the School dates from 1984 when we moved to Taverham and the first of two of my sons joined the School.
 My career was in education and particularly in support for children with SEN so I really enjoy my involvement with the school.
 My hobbies include: travel, gardening, theatre and Church activities.